By Paul Martinez

 Features

-Tracking: If you are a part of an eCommerce fulfillment center, you must keep track of orders and products or manufacture more products in an hour.
+If you are taking care of an eCommerce fulfillment center, you must keep track of orders and products, ensuring more items are available if needed.
 Whether you own a large-scale business or not, ensuring good product quality is the aim.
-If you are into marketing branded products, you should follow this business plan.
+If you are into marketing branded products, following this business plan would be ideal.

-Control: In an eCommerce model, the retailer can control the quality of the product that goes out to the customer and takes responsibility for customer satisfaction.
+In an eCommerce model, the service is for sellers who want to control the quality of their product going out to the customer and take responsibility for customer experience.

 No Inventory: You own the online business store without the inventory.
 Your customers visit the website, place their orders, and pay online.
 The next step is to place a similar order to your dropshipper.
 The rest of the order processing and delivery at customers’ homes is the responsibility of the dropshipper.